Multi-vortices and lower bounds on the attractor dimensions for 2D Navier--Stokes equations: Introduction

+The same $H^{-1}$-sharp estimate holds with periodic boundary conditions as well.
+We emphasize once more that the upper bound for the dimension of the attractor in terms of the quantity $G_{-1}$ is well-known, see e.g. \cite{BV} (see also \cite{RobD} and references therein for the comparison of $G$ and $G_{-1}$ and the discussion of their physical meaning and optimality).
+We give some extra details in Remark \ref{Rem7.GG} below.

 The proof of these results is based on a synergy of two basic ideas.
-The first is the existence of a fully spatially localized time independent velocity profile, the linearization of the Navier-Stokes system in $\R^2$ around which possesses at least one exponentially unstable mode - the so-called Vishik vortex, see section \ref{s1} for details.
-This vortex was constructed in \cite{V1,V2}, see \cite{Al,A2} for various simplifications and generalizations, in order to verify the non-uniqueness of weak solutions for singularly forced Navier-Stokes and Euler solutions.
+The first is the existence of a fully spatially localized time independent velocity profile, the linearization of the Navier--Stokes system in $\R^2$ around which possesses at least one exponentially unstable mode -- the so-called Vishik vortex, see section \ref{s1} for details.
+This vortex was constructed in \cite{V1,V2}, see \cite{Al,A2} for various simplifications and generalizations, in order to verify the non-uniqueness of weak solutions for singularly forced Navier--Stokes and Euler solutions.
 The present work gives another non-trivial application for this object.

 The second basic idea is to construct an equilibrium with big instability index as a multi-vortex which consists of a sum of spatially well-separated Vishik vortices

 where $\bar u_0$ is the initial Vishik vortex and $\xi_i\in\Xi\subset\Omega$ are well-separated vortex centers: